vicchi/wp-quadratum/readme.txt

 1. Choose your mapping provider.
 From the *Maps* tab, select the map provider from the *Maps Provider* drop down.
 1. If your chosen mapping provider requires an API key or keys, enter them as requested.
 If you don't have an API key, each maps provider tab has a link to the provider's site where you can sign up and obtain your API key.
 Click on the *Save Changes* button to save your credentials.
 1. Add and configure a WP Quadratum Widget.
 From the Dashboard, navigate to *Appearance / Widgets* and drag the WP Quadratum Widget to your desired widget area.
-1. You can configure the widget's title, with widget's width and map height in `px` or as a percentage, the map zoom level and whether to show private checkins or not.
+1. You can configure the widget's title, with widget's width and map height in `px` or as a percentage and the map zoom level.
 Click on the *Save* button to preserve your changes.

 == Frequently Asked Questions ==